qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

 ---
 title:  "Sliding Window"
 category: algorithm
-tags: sliding window
+tag: sliding window
 ---
 # Elastic-size Window

-Define \\(v\\) as a variable which changes as the window slides, and it follows the function:
+Define \\(v\\) as a contraint variable which changes as the window slides and follows the function:

 \\[v = f(s, m)\\]